kyeap-vmware/gpupgrade/gpupgrade_internal_workflow_README.md

 ## Data Migration SQL scripts
-There are cases where some objects have configurations that are not legal on a target cluster, but can be fixed with a bit a tweaking or just by remaking them.
+There are cases where some objects have configurations that are not valid on a target cluster, but can be fixed with a bit a tweaking or just by remaking them.
 To make migration as easy as possible for customers we may generate scripts that fix user objects to make them upgradable.
 Some scripts run during